 The Conservation Commission is a volunteer board comprised of seven members who are appointed by the Board of Selectmen.
 The Commission has the statutory responsibility of administering the Wetlands Protection Act (General Laws Chapter 131, Section 40), Article XXXI of the Town of Holliston Bylaws, and other relevant laws, including the Rivers Protection Act.
 The Commission manages nearly 1,400 acres of land, donated or purchased for conservation and/or wetland protection purposes.

-Holliston's Wetlands Bylaw, Article XXX, and its Regulations protect Holliston's natural assets, including wetlands, related water resources, and certain adjoining upland areas, by providing for prior review and control of activities deemed to have a significant or cumulative adverse effect upon protected resource values.
+Holliston's Wetlands Bylaw, Article XXXI, and its Regulations protect Holliston's natural assets, including wetlands, related water resources, and certain adjoining upland areas, by providing for prior review and control of activities deemed to have a significant or cumulative adverse effect upon protected resource values.
 Activities within 100 feet of a wetland or 200 feet of a stream are subject to protection under the Bylaw.
 Protected resources include, but are not limited to:

 - Public and private water and ground water supplies and quality